 Herceg Novi, Montenegro

 Traveler, life coach and an American ex-pat living in Germany, Andrea has traveled to plenty of European countries solo.
-However, her pick is a unique one that she describes as a “peaceful little gem of a solo seaside getaway” .
-Keep reading for her suggestion.
+However, her pick is a unique one that she describes as a “peaceful little gem of a solo seaside getaway”.
+Keep reading for one of her favorite European cities for solo female travelers.

 Herceg Novi is a quiet seaside village, nestled in the mountainous region of Montenegro’s Adriatic coast.
 A peaceful little gem for those looking those wanting a seaside getaway.
 It’s certainly not the place for bustling nightlife or constant activity and excitement.
 And that’s exactly the point.